dinosaure/z/lib/article.md

-Because we decided to split encoder and compressor, the idea of the _flush mode_ does not exists anymore where the user explicitly needs to give to the encoder what we want (make a new block? which block? keep frequencies?).
+Because we decided to split encoder and compressor, the idea of the _flush mode_ does not exists anymore where the user explicitly needs to give to the encoder what he want (make a new block? which block? keep frequencies?).
 So we broke the black-box.
 But, as we said, it was possible mostly because we can abstract safely the shared queue between the compressor and the encoder.